SherryDong/HapICE/README.md

 # Demo

-HapICE performs haplotype imputation followed by three main steps: (1) prepare gene-specific reference, (2) generate reads-region mapping content matrix, and (3) functional/pseudogene haplotype imputation and result visualization
+HapICE performs haplotype inference followed by three main steps: (1) prepare gene-specific reference, (2) generate reads-region mapping content matrix, and (3) functional/pseudogene haplotype inference and result visualization

 ### Demos script for all of the process.
 demo.sh